Non Current Assets

 Significance of non-current assets

-Non-current assets are important for any organisation for several reasons:
+Non-current assets matter for several reasons:

 Financial ratios using non-current assets

-Non-current asset turnover ratio = Total Sales Revenue / Net Book Value of Non-current Assets
+Formula: Non-current asset turnover ratio = Total Sales Revenue / Net Book Value of Non-current Assets

-Non-current Assets to Net Worth = Non-current Assets / Total Net Worth
+Formula: Non-current Assets to Net Worth = Non-current Assets / Total Net Worth

-Difference between current and non current assets
+Difference between current and non-current assets

 Advantages of non-current assets